Our story

 Dedicated training spaces where our international volunteer vets train local Tanzanian vet school graduates in lifesaving small-animal surgery techniques

-Thanks to the generosity of our supporters, our all-Tanzanian team of veterinary professionals (left to right: Anna, veterinary surgeon; Haike and Naftal, paraveterinary professionals) are based full-time at our Veterinary Centre of Excellence, easing animal suffering and saving animal lives every day.
+Thanks to the generosity of our supporters, our all-Tanzanian team of veterinary professionals (left to right: Anna, veterinary surgeon; Naftal and Haike, paraveterinary professionals) is now based full-time at the Gongo Centre: easing animal suffering and saving animal lives every day.

 Each year, with support from Mission Rabies and WVS as well as dozens of educators, volunteer vets and animal handlers, our anti-rabies campaigns now operate from the Veterinary Centre of Excellence.

-Thanks to our world-class facilities, we have been able to amplify the efficiency and impact of our campaigns, protecting even more of Tanzania’s communities from the fear and suffering of rabies.
+From our permanent base, we now have the opportunity to amplify the efficiency and impact of our campaigns, protecting even more of Tanzania’s communities from the fear and suffering of rabies.

-None of this would be possible without your ongoing support.
+None of this will be possible without your ongoing support.
 We depend entirely on the generosity of donors and grant funders like you, to continue our lifesaving work in Tanzania.
+Please help us to keep on saving lives!